MCT-master/mct-master.github.io/_posts_draft/2018-11-10 - GroupB -Multichannel-LoLa.md

 In Oslo and Trondheim, we were on different stages regarding the audio multichannel setup.
 The equipment we were going to use was also not the same in the two respective cities - and we were a little confused to begin with (at least in Oslo).
-In Trondheim there was only one multichannel box, and in Oslo there was two!
-One for input and one for output.
+In Trondheim there was only one multichannel box while in Oslo, there were two, each for input and output.
 We had no idea which cable to put in where, but at least, we could start with finding power supply cables in the storage room.
 We soon figured out that some cables were missing to be able to connect the multichannel boxes to LoLa.
 We figured out that we had to send out a distress call to Alexander, who was able to come and help us later the same day.

-While we were waiting for help, we were trying to set up stereo audio with LoLa, as Anders had demonstrated for us some weeks ago.
+While we were waiting for help, we were trying to set up stereo audio with LoLa, as Anders had demonstrated us some weeks ago.
 It looked so easy when he did it, but now we were only able to hear some distorted noises.
 What were we doing wrong?

 Finally Alexander arrived, and we went to get the extra cables we needed for the multichannel box.
 We set everything up with